To view the Abstract of Catch 22, Click Here

 Respondents offer both positive and negative opinions on abortion

-This finding validates past research and proves, despite extensive marketing and funding by the abortion industry and mass media, women, at their core, still find abortion morally conflicting.
+This finding validates past research and proves that, despite extensive marketing and funding by the abortion industry and mass media, women, at their core, still find abortion morally conflicting.

 Throughout interviews, respondents reiterated common, pro-abortion talking points, such as “the right to choose and make decisions over their own body” as justification.
-As seen in Vitae`s previous research studies, the idea of “control” is so appealing that anything that counter that argument further enforces women`s loyalty in the abortion industry.
+As seen in Vitae`s previous research studies, the idea of “control” is so appealing that anything that counters that argument further enforces women`s loyalty to the abortion industry.

 Respondents focus heavily on exception cases to justify their belief in abortion, such as rape and incest.
-In contrast, however, at the emotional level, respondents present a wide variety of responses opposing abortion, especially related to the emotional, psychological, and physical harms associated with abortion, the humanity of the preborn child, and the idea that abortion should not be used as birth control.
-For these reasons, respondents welcome regulations that would limit abortion, however they vehemently reject outright abortion bans, as this is seen as an attempt to take control and choices away from women.
+In contrast, at the emotional level, respondents present a wide variety of responses opposing abortion, especially related to the emotional, psychological, and physical harms associated with abortion, the humanity of the preborn child, and the idea that abortion should not be used as birth control.
+For these reasons, respondents welcome regulations that would limit abortion.

-Respondents can differentiate between Plan B and the abortion pill
+Respondents can differentiate between Plan B and the abortion pill, though education is needed

-In previous studies, women of reproductive age likened the abortion pill to the morning after pill; however, in Catch 22, we see a shift.
+In previous studies, women of reproductive age likened the abortion pill, which ends a pregnancy and the life of a preborn baby, to the morning-after pill, which prevents implantation of a pregnancy; however, in this study, we see a shift.
 Modern women can now distinguish between the two drugs; however, the main differentiating factor, in their minds, is timing (when each pill can be taken).

-It is important to note, however, no women interviewed could cite the pharmaceutical name of either drug(s), and none could provide an explanation of how either pill(s) worked.
+Respondents felt confident in their belief that Plan B prevented a pregnancy, while the abortion pill ended an already existing pregnancy.
+It is important to note, however, that no women interviewed could cite the pharmaceutical name of either drug(s), and none could provide an explanation of how either pill(s) worked.

 Chemical abortion is strongly favored over surgical abortion

 In previous Vitae studies, research revealed that women choose abortion when the fear of shame (from external forces) outweighs their internal guilt about ending their pregnancy.
-The abortion pill and its increasing accessibility has only further enabled women to believe they can quickly and quietly end their pregnancy before anyone ever finds out, allowing them to escape the shame and judgment they fear.
+The abortion pill and its increasing accessibility have only further enabled women to believe they can quickly, quietly, and privately end their pregnancy before anyone ever finds out, allowing them to escape the shame and judgment they fear.

 Unsurprisingly, the only women who believed chemical abortion was “easier” than surgical abortion were those who had not experienced a chemical abortion first-hand.
 Of the respondents who had endured a chemical abortion, including those who did not regret their decision, all described the process as emotionally and physically taxing.
-They also expressed feeling underprepared for the amount of pain they endured and the amount of blood they saw.
+They also expressed feeling underprepared for the amount of pain they endured, the amount of blood they saw, and the emotional difficulty they went through during and after the abortion.

-Respondents provide extensive thoughts, feelings, and opinions about the accessibility of chemical abortion pills and whether abortion on demand, with no restrictions, would be a universal “good.”
-Initially, the women we interviewed expressed concern with abortion pills being used as “birth control” in repeat scenarios, a fear of overuse and/or misuse by abusers on unsuspecting women, and mothers accessing chemical abortion without physician oversight resulting in harm.
+Respondents provide extensive thoughts, feelings, and opinions about the accessibility of chemical abortion pills and that abortion on demand, with no restrictions, would be a negative thing.
+The women we interviewed expressed concern with abortion pills being used as “birth control” in repeat scenarios, a fear of overuse and/or misuse by abusers on unsuspecting women, and mothers accessing chemical abortion without physician oversight, resulting in harm.
+However, respondents simultaneously expressed that they were even more concerned with abortion pills being inaccessible altogether and argued for “choice” over universal bans on chemical abortion.

 Respondents, in general, are unaware of Abortion Pill Reversal

-When explained and asked about the availability of the reversal procedure being made easily accessible to women who regret their abortion decision, most initially believed APR should be an accessible option for women, however, they had immediate concerns about the safety and efficacy of APR.
+When explained and asked about the availability of the reversal drug (Progesterone) being made easily accessible to women who regret their abortion decision, most initially believed APR should be an accessible option for women; however, they had concerns about the safety and efficacy of APR.
 Expressed concerns included: a) the safety of women undergoing reversal treatment due to the exposure to “various chemicals” b) the concern for fetal anomalies after halting an abortion, and c) the need for the reversal regimen to be approved by the FDA, and d) the need for a woman to commit to her decision to have, and complete, the abortion she began.
-The women we interviewed also expressed concerns that having a reversal regimen readily available would invoke feelings of shame in women who began a chemical abortion and did not seek reversal.

 Recommendations: